mariadb-corporation/MaxScale/Documentation/monitors/MM-Monitor.md

-# Galera Monitor
+# Multi-Master Monitor

 ## Overview

-The Galera Monitor is a monitoring module for MaxScale that monitors a Galera cluster.
-It detects whether nodes are a part of the cluster and if they are in sync with the rest of the cluster.
-It can also assign master and slave roles inside MaxScale, allowing Galera clusters to be used with modules designed for traditional master-slave clusters.
+The Multi-Master Monitor is a monitoring module for MaxScale that monitors Master-Master replicatio.
+It assigns master and slave roles inside MaxScale based on whether the read_only parameter on a server is set to off or on.

 ## Configuration

 A minimal configuration for a monitor requires a set of servers for monitoring and a username and a password to connect to these servers.
 The user requires the REPLICATION CLIENT privilege to successfully monitor the state of the servers.

 ```
-[Galera Monitor]
+[Multi-Master Monitor]
 type=monitor
-module=galeramon
+module=mmmon
 servers=server1,server2,server3
 user=myuser
 passwd=mypwd